pedroborges/kirby-xml-sitemap/readme.md

 ```

 #### `sitemap.priority`
-When this option is set to `true` the plugin will default to [this function](https://github.com/pedroborges/kirby-xml-sitemap/blob/bcd95cdbecc99809161d702c96c9fb25e66e69f8/sitemap.php#L57-L59) to determine the value of the `priority` attribute of URLs for your XML sitemap.
+When this option is set to `true` the plugin will default to [this function](https://github.com/pedroborges/kirby-xml-sitemap/blob/bcd95cdbecc99809161d702c96c9fb25e66e69f8/sitemap.php#L57-L59) to determine the value of the `priority` attribute of URLs on your XML sitemap.
 You can pass a callback to use your own logic:

 ```php
 c::set('sitemap.priority', function($page) {